Learning & Completion Goals

 You’ll typically see something like this:

-The asset pipeline works its way through your load path.
+The asset pipeline works its way through your load path starting at the top.
 The first asset with a given name wins.
 If you had an asset named

 app/assets/stylesheet.css.scss and another called